 Writing a design resume will be similar to an artist resume and requires slightly different content, organization, and formatting than the standard resume.
 Depending on the particular job and field of interest, design resumes will highlight a number of skills and include some sections that are not present in a standard resume or academic CV.
 Typically, it is helpful to include a link to your portfolio, often near your contact information.

-You may wish to avoid using a word processor to create your resume – consider using InDesign or Illustrator as this will allow for a more design-centric approach and showcase yours kills at the same time.
+You may wish to avoid using a word processor to create your resume – consider using InDesign or Illustrator as this will allow for a more design-centric approach and showcase yours skills at the same time.
 When integrating a design approach into your resume, do not sacrifice too much content in your design – the resume still needs to convey your experience to the reader.
 Integrating colors into your resume can enhance the design – just don’t go overboard!

 This resume sample is intended to provide a basic idea of what an arts resume can look like.
 Your resume may – a typically will – look different.
 Further, other roles within or adjacent to the visual arts may have unique modifications as well.
 One of the best ways to figure out how your resume should look is to explore the resumes of other professionals who are working in similar ways to what you intend to do.
 Many visual artists have webpages with their resumes included.
 An internet search is an excellent tool to discover resume version in the professional world.